 Also, in an effort to keep the program physically, and emotionally, safe for everyone, we do not allow the following: weapons, cell phones, cameras of any type (video, digital, disposable, etc.), or audible music players (personal players with headphones are acceptable), personal computers, non-prescription drugs (excluding supplements), alcohol, clothing, music or other items that promote drug use, violence, or that offend others based on ascribed status.

-During your time at Paradigm Treatment, you will be introduced to the twelve steps, if appropriate.
+During your time at Paradigm Treatment, clients may be introduced to the twelve steps, if appropriate.
 This is however only one layer in a comprehensive, multi-layered treatment plan.
 Programs that focus exclusively on the Twelve Steps during short term residential treatment, may be ill equipped or missing opportunities to address underlying clinical factors that impact addictive behaviors and relapse.

 Of course.
 Treatment is a time to strengthen family bonds with frequent, supportive, communication.
-You may call your child any time you wish.
-Your child may call you any time he or she wishes as long as such communication is deemed to be clinically appropriate.
 Family visitation is every Saturday.
 If you’re unable to attend on Saturday and would like to make special arrangements to visit on another day, we will accommodate you.
 Also, there are sometimes special family occasions that occur while a youth is in treatment such as a wedding or similar event.
 In such cases we are happy to work with families on a case-by-case basis to allow teens in treatment to remain engaged in life and important family events. *This is subject to change during our current COVID pandemic.

 There are a vast number of wilderness and experiential programs available for families and some offer quality clinical and behavioral services.
 It is important to understand the treatment process and your goals when looking at specialized residential treatment or wilderness and experiential treatment.
 How many adolescents return to their home and community following a 45-90 day stay?
 How often are families invited to participate in treatment?
 Are there school-based services available to help clients continue their academic progress?
 How focused will the treatment be for my adolescent’s needs?
 As with any program, finding a good, evidence-based fit is integral for effective treatment and sustainable change.